-Your doctor may order this test if you have problems with blood clotting, especially if you have excessive bleeding.
+Your doctor may order this test if you have problems with blood clotting, such as excessive bleeding.

 Abnormal results may be due to:

-Note: This test is most often performed on people who have bleeding disorders.
-The risk of excessive bleeding is slightly greater in such people than for those who do not have bleeding problems.
+This test is most often performed on people who have bleeding disorders.
+The risk of excessive bleeding is slightly greater in such people than it is for those who do not have bleeding problems.

 Serum fibrinogen; Plasma fibrinogen; Factor I; Hypofibrinogenemia test